Yuvalmaster/Heartbeat-Analysis-Tool---EM/README.md

 11. The graph of the total heartbeat over time will calculate how many beats were measured during each hour of the day.
 If there is a partial recording, it will still show how many were recorded in that hour and indicate that it is partial.
 If a recording lasted an hour (from hh:00 to hh:59), it will be labeled as 'Fully recorded,' otherwise, it will be labeled as 'Partially recorded'.

 12. The Heartbeat Rate Over Time graph is based on universal time (UTC).

+13. The Heartbeat Rate Over Time graph will separate between ongoing test and finished tests.